-We like sports.
-We also like to travel.
+We love sports.
+We also love to travel.

 That’s why we created Itinerant Fan.

 We started as a blog dedicated to the relentless pursuit of sporting event attendance.
 The way we see it, we all have our interests that we’re willing to spend irrational amounts of time and money on — for us, it’s sports travel.
 We love immersing ourselves in a city’s culture and traditions through its sports teams and stadiums, and we hope our experiences can be of help to you as you plan your own sporting itineraries.